Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

-where $\Mmt_0=\bar{u}_2 P_{\bar{n}} \gamma^\mu P_{\bar{n}} v_1$.
-Rapidity divergences arise in this formalism because $\Gamma_n$, $\Gamma_{\bar n}$ and $\Gamma_{\sub}$ are all individually divergent even when the theory is regulated in dimensional regularization.
-As described in \cite{Chiu:2009yx,Idilbi:2007ff,Freedman:2014uta,Goerke:2017ioi}, adding together the individual graphs before doing the final momentum integral results in a finite answer; however, this corresponds to only one possible scheme to define the sum of the divergent graphs, and exploiting this scheme dependence will allow us to resum rapidity logarithms.
+As described in \cite{Goerke:2017ioi} (and, in a different context, \cite{Chiu:2009yx,Idilbi:2007ff,Freedman:2014uta}), while the terms $\Gamma_n$, $\Gamma_{\bar n}$ and $\Gamma_{\sub}$ are all individually divergent even when the theory is regulated in dimensional regularization, adding together the individual graphs before doing the final momentum integral results in a finite answer in $d$ dimensions:

+After adding the appropriate counterterm, this reproduces the second line in \eqn{eq:form_factorization}.
+This result was used in \cite{Goerke:2017ioi} to define the one-loop renormalization of $O_2$ in this formalism.

-It is instructive to illustrate this scheme dependence by first doing the $k^+$ integrals by contours for each graph, then taking the $(d-2)$-dimensional $k_\perp$ integrals, and leaving the $k^-$ integrals unevaluated.
+However, one must be careful here, because na\i\" vely adding together divergent graphs is not a well-defined procedure.
+In particular, adding the integrands before performing the final integration corresponds to only one possible scheme to define the sum of the divergent graphs.
+We can illustrate this scheme dependence by doing the $k^+$ integrals for $\Gamma_{n,\nb,\rm{sub}}$ by contours for each graph and then doing the $(d-2)$-dimensional $k_\perp$ integrals, but leaving the divergent $k^-$ integrals unevaluated.

 This gives for the $n$-sector graph, Fig.\ \ref{o2oneloop} (a),

 where